dkarthe/webjeda-blog/_posts/2016-02-11-how-to-add-comments-to-jekyll.md

 #### Warning
 Disqus may not work as expected if you have compress.html active to [compress jekyll html](http://blog.webjeda.com/how-to-compress-html-in-jekyll/){:rel='dofollow'}{:target="_blank"}.

+And also Google does not index Disqus blog many times.
+If you are very serious about your comments to be indexed then you may have to look for other options or follow [this question](https://help.disqus.com/customer/en/portal/articles/762307-why-isn-t-google-indexing-my-comments-){:rel='nofollow'}{:target="_blank"}.

+But Matt Cutts from Google tweeted that the Google bot (crawler) can now index **some** dynamic comments!

+<blockquote class="twitter-tweet" data-lang="en"><p lang="en" dir="ltr">Googlebot keeps getting smarter.
+Now has the ability to execute AJAX/JS to index some dynamic comments <a href="http://t.co/NsTvJExd">http://t.co/NsTvJExd</a></p>&mdash; Matt Cutts (@mattcutts) <a href="https://twitter.com/mattcutts/status/131425949597179904">November 1, 2011</a></blockquote>
+<script async src="//platform.twitter.com/widgets.js" charset="utf-8"></script>

 ### Step 4: Making use of Jekyll templates

 It is not feasible to copy this code to every other blog post.
 That is the reason why we are creating a template.
 Create a new ```html``` file with the name **disqus.html** inside **_includes** folder, paste the above code inside it and save.
 Now you can call this file anywhere in your Jekyll website with the following code